 I came to believe this by reading D&C 49:

 “…marriage is ordained of God unto man.
 Wherefore, it is lawful that he should have one wife, and they twain shall be one flesh, and all this that the earth might answer the end of its creation; and that it might be filled with the measure of man, according to his creation before the world was made.” (v15-17)

-In other words, marriage has been ordained that a man might have one wife so the two of them can be one flesh in the resurection.
-When this happens, they will fulfil the measure of their creation.
-This is according to their original spirtual creation BEFORE the world was made.
+In other words, marriage has been ordained that a man might have one wife so the two of them can be one flesh in the resurrection.
+When this happens, they will fulfill the measure of their creation.
+This is according to their original spiritual creation BEFORE the world was made.

 Marriage is ordained for soul mates!